Shaka Guide's North Shore Kauai Driving Tour Itinerary

 Before we get started visiting the picture-perfect beaches on this tour, pull over for a look at the Kalalea Mountain Range.

 While you’re there, does the shape of the mountain remind you of anything?
-Look closely and you’ll see its resemblance to King Kong.
+Look closely, and you may see the profile of King Kong!

 Approximate time: 20 minutes